 Best Personal Finance Blogs – Other Veterans

 Once a blog reaches a reasonable size and brings on multiple writers, the site becomes less about the founder's personal story and more of an independent digital publisher.
 The blogs that follow still represent exceptional quality and some of the best money advice in the blogosphere.

 Trent Hamm, who started The Simple Dollar, says the site's mission is “providing well researched, useful content that empowers our readers to make smart financial decisions.”
 The site is a virtual marketplace of information about everything personal finance.
 You can find reviews on credit cards, loans, insurance, investing, and banking.

-When you click on any of these categories, you'll find a menu of “best of” for the various offerings in that category.
+When you click on any of these category links, you'll find a menu of “best of” for the various offerings in that category.
 Each one has a detailed comparison and review.
 Their blog covers a wide variety of personal finance topics to help you get educated before you shop for products or services.
 Check them out at the link below.
 You won't be disappointed.

 Jeremy from Go Curry Cracker is a travel hacker extraordinaire, a tax genius, and an overall smart guy who pays attention to what's going on around him.
 His blog is about his travels, but also about how to think about money in a whole new way.

 And when I say money, what I mean is a lifestyle.
 The cheaper and more streamlined your lifestyle, the better positioned you'll be to accomplish your goals – whether that be traveling the world or just hunkering down in your home town.
 Jeremy is analytical and eloquent and one of the unique writers in the personal finance space.
 After all, just read what his about page starts with, “Go to school.
 Get good grades.
 Get a good job.
 Buy a house.
 Work for 30+ years.
 Be a good consumer.
 Retire on a golf course.”